First Peoples Child & Family Review

 About

-The First Peoples Child & Family Review is dedicated to interdisciplinary knowledge honouring the voices and perspectives of Indigenous peoples and non-Indigenous allies and supporters.
-We strive to reach beyond the walls of academia to promote research, critical analysis, stories, standpoints, and educational publications which advance innovation within child, family, and community based-matters for First Nations, Métis, and Inuit, as well as Indigenous peoples abroad.
+The First Peoples Child & Family Review was dedicated to interdisciplinary knowledge honouring the voices and perspectives of Indigenous peoples and non-Indigenous allies and supporters.
+The FPCFR aimed to reach beyond the walls of academia to promote research, critical analysis, stories, standpoints, and educational publications which advance innovation within child, family, and community based-matters for First Nations, Métis, and Inuit, as well as Indigenous peoples abroad.

-We understand that knowledge is held and shared in many ways and that we grow as a community by celebrating this fact.
-Therefore, we welcome submissions from all people in Canada and abroad and highly encourage children and youth to contribute.
-We accept submissions in many languages, including: English, French, sign-language, and Indigenous languages.
-In addition to written formats, we also accept audio recordings, illustrations, and audiovisual formats.
+Knowledge is held and shared in many ways and that we grow as a community by celebrating this fact.
+Therefore, we welcomed submissions from all people in Canada and abroad and highly encouraged children and youth to contribute.
+We accepted submissions in many languages, including: English, French, sign-language, and Indigenous languages.
+In addition to written formats, we also accepted audio recordings, illustrations, and audiovisual formats.

 The First Peoples Child & Family Review follows the World Intellectual Property Organization guidelines on Indigenous intellectual property and the principles of Ownership, Control, Access, and Possession (OCAP)